Today, I am sharing more thoughts about the idea and meaning behind my artworks. Hope you will enjoy the ride!

 So, next time we see each other, don't ask me to tell you about my artwork, as it is more likely that I will ask you instead "What do you see?"

-Hope you've enjoyed reading the story behind this artwork.
-Keep an eye on our Instagram account for the next art piece.
+If you'd like to stay in touch - keep an eye on our Instagram account for the next art piece.
 If you'd like to check out other works in the meantime - feel free to visit our online store.
 Till next time!